zachlasiuk/arm-software-developers-ads/content/learning-paths/cloud/intrinsics/intro.md

 ./sse
 ```

-The printed resuls should be:
+The printed results should be:
 ```console
 result equals 6,8,10,12
 ```